gsalaman/astro_notes/journal.md

 So, if that's all correct, my saturn diameter should be 193 * 17.4 / 42 = 80 pixels.
 Check: yup!!!

 Which means 193 pixels / 42 arcseconds = 4.6 pixels per arcsecond.
+--> **NOTE:  Different result calculated on 10/04 above:  3.58 pixels per arcsecond for prime**

 Okay, one more:  mars!
 It's currently 21 arcseconds, so the pic should be 96 pixels.
 Yup!!!
 Note:  It's gonna grow to 22.5 arc seconds...but that's only gonna be a few pixels more.